 There is a trend toward favoring HoLEP over TURP and PVP because of procedure-related advantages and shorter hospital time than with TURP.

 A new minimally invasive therapy is MRI-guided interstitial focal laser ablation (FLA), which utilizes transrectal placement of a single laser optic fiber into a strategic BPH location near the urethra.
 Activating the laser creates a controlled ablation of tissue that heals into scar tissue, resulting in shrinkage of the ablated tissue and thus reducing compression of the urethra.
 Unlike cutting, vaporization, or enucleation, the principle of FLA is the natural reduction of tissue within the prostate itself.
 This effectively widens the urethral passage, thus alleviating LUTS related to BPH.
 There is no published literature at this time, and it is available only at the Sperling Prostate Center.
-However, early experience shows FLA to be a safe and effective treatment with no side effects.
+However, early experience shows FLA to be a safe and effective treatment with minimal side effects.
 As such, it is a promising alternative to medications and procedures that require a hospital stay and take days, weeks, or even months to see results.

 [i] Chughtai B1, Simma-Chiang V, Kaplan SA.
 Evaluation and management of post-transurethral resection of the prostate lower urinary tract symptoms.
 Curr Urol Rep. 2014 Sep;15(9):434.